ashjpo/LM-MS/readme.md

 ## Overview

-		1. This framework implements a multi-language micro-service function 		¡ú_¡ú which can be used to implement multi-language micro-service writing and provide services to the outside (JAVA/PHP/PYTHON)
+		1. This framework implements a multi-language micro-service function 		Â¡Ãº_Â¡Ãº which can be used to implement multi-language micro-service writing and provide services to the outside (JAVA/PHP/PYTHON)